chainsol/indix/Readme.md

 If you have any questions, feel free to contact me at <matthew@mtbentley.us>.
 Please use the issues tracker for any bugs or feature requests.
-And as always, please feel free to submit patches.
+And as always, please feel free to submit pull requests.